Michael-Holmes-SDE/TicTacToe/doc/Plan.md

 *   [ ] More or less working code.
 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
     *   e.g. things you learned, things that didn't go according to plan
+    *   Many things didn't go according to plan.
+Once I'd separated the program into modules there were a miriad of problems with import statements not being in the right modules, with cyclical imports which I didn't know existed, with a function trying to access a value in a tuple that didn't actually exist, and the open_cells function that returned None (more on that below).
+    *   (IDK) An interesting thing I figured out was that the open_cells function (from the UI team, which I had decided on using) was returning None, so my thoughts were the Oracle strategy thought every space was blank and therefore did the default option of choosing a random cell.
+However, when I ran the code in a human vs human game I was not able to select a cell that had already been selected.

 ## Phase 3: Testing and Debugging
 *(30% of your effort)*